 4 Proactive Strategies to Manage Absenteeism: A Best Practices Guide

 Absenteeism, which is generally defined as the repeated pattern of habitual absence from work, has been a decades-long challenge for many companies.
-However, the problems stemming from absenteeism have skyrocketed in recent years, especially in industries with frontline workers, thanks to the global pandemic and an ongoing labor shortage.
+However, the problems stemming from absenteeism continue to skyrocket, especially in industries with frontline workers, thanks to the global pandemic and an ongoing labor shortage.

 Absence Management Intro Mobile

-But the ongoing effects of the pandemic are only part of the problem.
-Employers, especially those in the manufacturing industry, continue to struggle with labor shortages and employee absenteeism in a big way.
-And this will be an ongoing challenge: According to a study by Deloitte and The Manufacturing Institute, as many as 2.1 million manufacturing jobs are projected to be unfilled through 2030.
-This shortage will negatively impact production and revenue — and could ultimately cost the U.S. economy up to $1 trillion by 2030.
+But ongoing pandemic effects are only part of the problem.
+Employers, especially those in the manufacturing industry, continue to struggle significantly with unfilled jobs and employee absenteeism.
+According to a study by Deloitte and The Manufacturing Institute, as many as 2.1 million manufacturing jobs are projected to be unfilled through 2030.
+This shortage will negatively impact production and revenue — and could ultimately cost the U.S. economy up to $1 trillion.
+Another Deloitte study adds that workforce churn (including voluntary separations, layoffs, and terminations) is intensifying the already-tight labor market, resulting in near all-time high job openings.

-As challenging as absenteeism can be for employers, there is good news to consider.
+All of this to say, it’s more important than ever to ensure shift coverage.
 By establishing and implementing an effective absence management strategy, managers won’t have to continually play defense the moment they walk in the door.
-There are tangible payoffs, too, with employers seeing related benefits: lower OT costs, reduced turnover, improved employee morale, and optimized productivity.
-A reliable workforce is essential to avoid shutting down lines, missing production goals, and delaying shipments.
+There are tangible payoffs to addressing absenteeism, too, with employers seeing related benefits: lower OT costs, reduced turnover, improved employee morale, and optimized productivity.

-In this guide, learn four ways employers can more effectively manage absenteeism in their workforce.
+In this guide, learn four ways employers can more effectively manage absenteeism in their workforce to avoid downtime, missed production targets and delayed shipments.

 Best Practice 1: Provide Callout Mechanisms for Valid Absences